 - Use the correct temperature setting that correlates to your fabric type.
-(When in doubt start with a lower setting, test it, and increase the temperature if necessary.)
+When in doubt, start with a lower setting, test it, and increase the temperature if necessary.

 - Spray water on fabrics made from natural fibers, then press iron firmly into the fabric.
 Glide iron across the surface to smooth out wrinkles.You can also use the steam option on the iron.

 - Hang the item up for a few minutes to let it fully dry.
 This will allow any remaining wrinkles to fall out, and keep your item wrinkle free until you’re ready to wear it!

 - When ironing more than one item, start with the items that require the lowest temperature like acetate and nylon.
 Then move to synthetic fabrics and end with cotton and linen fabrics.